JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

 #### **Appendix 2: Manual Remediation & Path Anchoring**
 Because no patched version of `llama-index-core` exists — v0.14.20 and v0.14.21+ still contain the unpatched `SimpleKVStore.persist()` sink — you **must** implement manual **Path Anchoring** regardless of your framework version.
+> **Note:** v0.14.20 also still contains dataset.py in the PyPI distribution, the RCE vector remains active in that version aswell.

 **Secure Implementation Pattern:**
 ```python